-X=poly_pumpkins.iloc[:,3:4].values y=poly_pumpkins.iloc[:,4:5].values pipeline = make_pipeline(PolynomialFeatures(4), LinearRegression())
+'''

+X=poly_pumpkins.iloc[:,3:4].values

+y=poly_pumpkins.iloc[:,4:5].values

+'''

-Scikit-learn includes a helpful API for building polynomial regression models - the make_pipeline API.
+Scikit-Learn includes a helpful API for building polynomial regression models - the make\pipeline API.
 A 'pipeline' is created which is a chain of estimators.
-In this case, the pipeline includes polynomial features, or predictions that form a nonlinear path.
+In this case, the pipeline includes Polynomial Features, or predictions that form a nonlinear path.